Film: Pee-wee's Big Adventure

 - Evil Laugh: "Be sure and tell'em Large Marge sent ya!"

 - Fake Static: Pee-wee does this to avoid asking Dottie out to the drive-in.

-- The Boomerang Bow-Tie actually does see use in a Deleted Scene on DVD, which extends the chase scene through the Warner Bros. studio lot.
+- Forgotten Phlebotinum: The boomerang bow tie.
+It only gets used in a Deleted Scene on the DVD, which extends the chase scene through the Warner Bros. studio lot.
 At one point, Pee-wee hides out on the set of an old western town, and as the guards make their way through, he tosses the bow-tie to disorient them long enough to allow him to slip away once again.